-- Grant Petitioners' Verified Petition for a Writ of Mandamus by commanding the New York A. State Independent Redistricting Commission and its commissioners to fulfill their constitutional duty under Article III, Sections 4 and 5 of the New York Constitution by submitting a second round of proposed congressional districting plans for consideration by the Legislature, in order to ensure that a lawful plan is in place immediately following the 2022 elections and can be used for subsequent elections this decade. - and ju B. Grant such other and further relief as this Court may find just and proper.
+- Grant Petitioners' Amended Verified Petition for a Writ of Mandamus by commanding the A. New York State Independent Redistricting Commission and its commissioners to fulfill their constitutional duty under Article III, Sections 4 and 5 of the New York Constitution by submitting a second round of proposed congressional districting plans for consideration by the Legislature, in order to ensure that a lawful plan is in place immediately following the 2022 elections and can be used for subsequent elections this decade. - nd ju nd ju contraction of the second of the B. Grant such other and further relief as this Court may find just and proper.

-Dated: July 14, 2022
+Dated: August 4, 2022